Visa-free entry to China – current regulations at a glance

 Citizens of 59 countries can enter Hainan Province for up to 30 days without a visa.
 This applies to tourist or business visits, family visits, medical treatment, conferences and exhibitions, sports competitions, etc. The policy does not apply to those wishing to enter for work or study purposes.
 The 59 countries are: Albania, Argentina, Australia, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Italy, Japan, Kazakhstan, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Montenegro, New Zealand, North Macedonia, Norway, Austria, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand, Czech Republic, Ukraine, United Arab Emirates, United Kingdom, United States.

-However, a visa or residence permit is required for onward travel to mainland China, or a visa exemption applies as described here.
+However, a visa or residence permit is required for onward travel to Mainland China, or the visa exemption described above applies if onward travel is via a third country or region (e.g. via Hong Kong).

-China-wide entry for 90 days with travel permit
+Mainland China-wide entry for 90 days with travel Permit

 Visa-free transit at certain border checkpoints

-Nationals of these countries may apply to the border police for visa-free transit through China to third countries, provided they have valid international travel documents and valid tickets and seat reservations for onward travel.
+Nationals of these countries may apply to the border police for visa-free transit through Mainland China to third countries or regions, provided they have valid international travel documents and valid tickets and seat reservations for onward travel.
 The border police will process the applications on departure and allow eligible persons to enter the country temporarily.
 The duration of the stay generally begins at midnight on the day following entry.

-It is essential that the onward journey is to a third country and not back to the country of origin.
+It is essential that the onward journey is to a third country or region and not back to the country of origin (or the country from which China was entered).

 Visa-free transit at all border checkpoints